02 August 2023

 - Social sharing to spread the word about your project on social media

-At the discovery stage, your software development partner investigates the project’s architecture and suggests the most suitable development tech stack.
+At the discovery stage, your e-learning development partner investigates the project’s architecture and suggests the most suitable development tech stack.

 Thus, the primary goal of an MVP is to collect quality customer feedback including their expectations and any feature requests.
 It is best to alfa- and beta-test an MVP rather than invest a significant amount of your budget into a product that doesn’t resonate with the customer and isn’t in demand on the market.

-Steps to Build a Fully-Fledged eLearning Platform from Scratch
+Steps to Build a Fully-Fledged Online eLearning Platform from Scratch

 These quick and easy steps will help you build an eLearning website that is distinct and find an experienced software development partner to give you a hand.